rajesh17mca/docker-workspace/README.md

 docker compose exec <service_name> bash
 ```
 Few Other commands
-- start / stop / restart: Start, stop, or restart services without removing their containers.
+- start/stop/restart: Start, stop, or restart services without removing their containers.
-- pull / push: Pull (download) or push (upload) service images from/to a registry.
+- pull/push: Pull (download) or push (upload) service images from/to a registry.
 - rm: Remove stopped service containers.
 - run: Run a one-off command on a service (e.g., to run database migrations).
 - config: Validate and view the effective configuration of the Compose file.